-Haystacks is a rugged mountain (not particularly high) sitting between Buttermere and the upper area of Ennerdale.
-The summit area is a great place to spend time and explore.
+Haystacks is a rugged mountain (not particularly high) sitting between Buttermere and the upper end of Ennerdale.
+The summit area is an area of rocky knolls, hidden tarns and stupendous views, give yourself plenty of time when climbing Haystacks.

 1900′.
-Haystacks and Wainwright go together like Everest and Mallory and I have very little to add to his various eulogies concerning his favourite mountain.
-My favourite Lakeland fell is in fact Blencathra but apart from that I agree with everything else that the great Lakeland rambler said.
-Wainwright describes the fell as a ‘shaggy terrier amongst hounds’ and he is absolutely right.
-It is smaller than its neighbours but the mile or so of summit plateau is a great mix of rocky outcrops, tranquil tarns and hidden hollows – that perfect combination which so epitomise the Lake District.
+Haystacks and Wainwright go together like Everest and Mallory.
+I have very little to add to his various eulogies concerning his favourite mountain.
+Wainwright describes the fell as a ‘shaggy terrier amongst hounds’ and it is clear to see why.
+It is smaller than its immediate neighbours but the mile or so of summit plateau is an exciting mix of rocky outcrops, tranquil tarns and hidden hollows.
+The area is generally rocky.
+The scramble from Scarth Gap is classed as an easy scramble, great for those wanting a little bit of hands on practice.

-I am not sure why Wainwright suggests the walks in his guide books start from Gatesgarth as I prefer the extra mile along the shores of Buttermere with the well constructed path that leads to Scarth Gap and the avoidance of the steep tracks up to the Red Pike ridge.
+I am not sure why Wainwright suggests the walks in his guide books should start from Gatesgarth.
+I prefer adding the extra mile along the shores of Buttermere.
+The well constructed path on its far side is a beautiful approach prior to the climb towards Scarth Gap.

-I would suggest carrying on beyond the normal exit down Warnscale and up the quarry road to the slate mines of Fleetwith Pike and the vertigo inducing summit – rarely is there such a feeling of being perched on the precipice of a valley.
+If you have the energy after traversing the rugged summit area of Haystacks I would suggest carrying on beyond the normal descent to Warnscale Bottom and continue up the quarry road to the slate mines of Fleetwith Pike and its vertigo inducing summit.
+Rarely is there such a feeling of being perched on the precipice of a valley.

 Haystacks is one of my 25 favourite Lake District walks.

-The path crossing the summit area of Haystacks is straightforward but leaving the path near Inonimate Tarn in the mist would be rough.
-Cross the stream at the head of Warnscale and follow the northern bridlepath to the valley bottom, not the footpath to the south.
+The path crossing the summit area of Haystacks is straightforward but leaving the path near Innominate Tarn in the mist would be rough and lead to some difficult navigation.
+Cross the stream at the head of Warnscale and follow the northern bridlepath to the valley bottom, not the footpath to the south/your left.

 Its the 7th Of September and the weather is superb Im taking my mate Gav to the top of Haystacks so he can bag another Wainwright,in fact Wainwrights faveroute.No wind and the paths are dry,before we know it we are half way up Haystacks and taking a photo for a guy doing the coast to coast,and a few good pics for ourselves,when we get to the top Im giving Gav some useful information as to why this place is so important.After some food and drink we head down the back way to Scarth Gap still conditions and some more photographs taken,we are soon back at Gatesgarth Farm and back to the Hotel in Keswick a nice day was had by al.l